OpenBudget/budgetkey-app-search/README.md

 2. `npm install`
 3. `npm run dist-serve`

+You should make sure you use the correct node version, at time of writing it's v8.3.0.

+If you have [nvm](https://github.com/creationix/nvm/blob/master/README.md#installation) installed, you can just run `nvm install` and you will have the correct version.

 ## Basic functionality: ##

 - It allows users to type in a free text query and get results from the Budget Key database.